Is Vitamin E Effective for Treating Scars?

 , ointments, and sticks.
 Silicone is effective for treating all scar types, from acne and burn scars

-, to scars attained from surgeries and injuries.
+to scars attained from surgery and injury.
 And unlike vitamin E, silicone is hypoallergenic and safe for all skin types.

 Biodermis is an innovative market leader with 30 years of expertise in the medical silicone industry.
 Visit Biodermis.com today to explore a complete range of scar management and post-operative care solutions.